GabrielCRO23/React-Task-App/README.md

-Day 5 of figuring out how React renders the DOM
+Day 5 of figuring out how React works